engrit-illinois/Invoke-TaskSequence/README.md

 # Summary
-Triggers an MECM Task Sequence (TS) on one or more remote machines by communicating directly with the machines' MECM client.
+Triggers an MECM Task Sequence (TS) on one or more remote machines by communicating directly with the machines' MECM client, optionally after a configurable delay.

 This is accomplished on each machine by:
 1. Entering a remote powershell session to the target machine.
 2. Modifying the target deployment's local assignment (a.k.a. advertisement) data stored in WMI to trick it into thinking the target TS deployment is _Required_, and that it has never been run before.
 3. Triggering the "schedule" for the newly-modified assignment, which causes the TS to start.

 Note: this is primarily intended for running TSes deployed as _Available_, on demand.
 It may work for TSes deployed as _Required_, but this is not fully tested.
+I will do more testing with _Required_ deployments in the future.

 # Usage
 1. Download `Invoke-TaskSequence.psm1` to `$HOME\Documents\WindowsPowerShell\Modules\Invoke-TaskSequence\Invoke-TaskSequence.psm1`.